47rooks/haxe-extern-examples/cpp/CPPExternNotes.md

 ```

 Super simple and obvious and for basic types that's mostly the story.

+#### Simple call with basic type parameters and pointer to basic type return

 You can do pointer and reference returns even leveraging the C++ copy/move if you capture the return value in the single expression.
 For example, this Haxe
 ```
 	public function getIntPtr():cpp.RawPointer<Int>;